-Well off the bullet train line on the north coast of western Honshu is Matsue, home of perhaps the most complete castle experience in Japan.
-Like the one in Matsumoto this is a black wood original feudal-era building, not a concrete reconstruction.
+Well of the beaten track on the Northern coast of western Honshu lies Matsue: home to Adachi Art Museum, an impressive dry landscape garden and perhaps the most complete castle experience in Japan.
+Like the one in Matsumoto, Matsue Castle is a black wood original feudal-era building, not a concrete reconstruction.
 It is impressive enough from the outside, but within lies a rare treasure trove spread over three floors and accessed by ladders for a real sense of adventure.
 Marvel at the intricacy of the craftsmanship on tables, pottery and best of all samurai armour from the days when the Matsudaira clan ruled the roost here.

 Features in the following itineraries

 - Mr Geoffrey Johnson, India

 - Krista Weir, Sri Lanka

 - Mr Richard Stoughton, Sri Lanka

 - Matthew Annable, Rajasthan, India